Skip to content

 Explanation:

-• Schema 1: Takes into account Schema.maxLength(500) since it is applied after the Schema.Trim transformation, but ignores the Schema.NonEmptyString as it precedes the transformations.
+• schema1: Takes into account Schema.maxLength(500) since it is applied after the Schema.Trim transformation, but ignores the Schema.NonEmptyString as it precedes the transformations.

-• Schema 2: Adheres fully to all filters because they are correctly sequenced after transformations, preventing the generation of undesired data.
+• schema2: Adheres fully to all filters because they are correctly sequenced after transformations, preventing the generation of undesired data.

-1. Filters for the initial type (I).
+1. Apply Filters First: Define filters for the initial type (I).

 This setup ensures that each stage of data processing is precise and well-defined.